Building a Gentoo Minimal LiveCD with ZFS support

 }

-This primarily builds the kernel and then the final ISO image (my time: around 50 minutes), which will be located at /var/tmp/catalyst/builds/default/install-amd64-minimal-YYYYMMDD.zfs.iso.
+This extracts the image file built in stage one, builds the kernel, cleans up to reduce ISO size, then creates the final ISO image (my time: around 95 minutes), which will be located at /var/tmp/catalyst/builds/23.0-default/gentoo-amd64-minimal-$DATESTAMP.zfs.iso.
 You're done!

 Comments: